 A loan is money you borrow and must pay back with interest.
 The William D. Ford Direct Loan Program is the largest federal student loan program.
 Under this program, the U.S. Department of Education is your lender.

 Direct Unsubsidized Loans are loans made to eligible undergraduate, graduate, and professional students, but in this case, the student does not have to demonstrate financial need to be eligible for the loan.
-Loans disbursed on or after 7/1/15 and before 7/1/16 have a fixed interest rate of 4.29%.
-Loans disbursed on or after 7/1/16 and before 7/1/16 have a fixed interest rate of 3.76%.
+Loans disbursed on or after 7/1/17 and before 7/1/18 have a fixed interest rate of 4.45%.
 You are responsible for paying the interest on a Direct Unsubsidized Loan during all periods.
 If you choose to not pay the interest while you are in school and during grace periods and deferment, your interest will accrue and be capitalized.

 Direct PLUS Loans are loans made to graduate or professional students and parents of dependent undergraduate students to help pay for educational expenses not covered by other financial aid.
-Loans Disbursed on or after 7/1/15 and before 7/1/16 have a fixed interest rate of 6.84%.
-Loans disbursed on or after 7/1/16 and before 7/1/16 have a fixed interest rate of 6.31%.
+Loans disbursed on or after 7/1/17 and before 7/1/18 have a fixed interest rate of 7%.

 Loan Fees: There is a loan fee on all Direct Subsidized and Unsubsidized loans.
 The loan fee is a percentage of the loan amount and is proportionately deducted from each loan disbursement.